jeancroy/fuzz-aldrin-plus/README.md

 For query `core` against `controller_core` leftmost alignment miss the consecutive run:
 - **co**nt**r**oll**e**r_core

-To handle this we propose to setup the max run-length scoring inside an optimal alignment scheme.
-(Implemented for example using dynamic programming)
+To handle this, we propose to embed the pattern detection (consecutive and more) inside an optimal alignment scheme.
+Imagine you have an algorithm that allows you to recognize objects in images; it would make little sense to run it exclusively on the top left corner.

 ### Prevent Accidental acronym.

-Fuzzladrin handle acronym by giving a large per character bonus.
-Currently a start of word bonus match almost as much as 3 proper case character (or 7 wrong case ones!)
+Fuzzladrin handles acronym by giving a large bonus on character matches that start words.
+Currently, a start-of-word bonus matches almost as much as three proper-case character.

-For query install "install" should result be in this order ?
+For query `install` should result be in this order ?
 - F**in**d & Replace **S**elec**t** **All**
 - Application: **Install**

-Here we have '**S**elect **A**ll' boost the score of the first candidate because we match two word-start VS only one for 'install'.
+In that example, we have '**S**elect **A**ll' boost the score of the first candidate because we score two word-starts while we only score one for 'install'.

-For query "git push", should we order result in that order ?
+For query `git push`, should we order result in that order ?
 - "**Git** **P**l**u**s: **S**tage **H**unk"
 - "**Git** Plus: **Push**"

-What about the fact we match 3 start-of-word in `Plus Stage Hunk` ?
-PSH is very close to '**p**u**sh**'.
+What about the fact we match three start-of-words in `Plus Stage Hunk`?
+PSH is very close to '**p**u**sh**' (And `Plus` contains `u`).

-That kind of question arise even more often with optimal selection because the algorithm will lock on those extra acronym points.
+That kind of question arises even more often when we use optimal selection because the algorithm will lock on those extra acronym points.

-What we propose in this PR is that word start-of-word character only have a moderate advantage by themselves.
-Instead they form strong score by making an acronym pattern with other start-of-word character.
+What we propose in this project is that start-of-words characters should only have a moderate advantage by themselves.
+Instead, they form strong score by making an acronym pattern with other start-of-words characters.

 For example with query `push`:
-- match against `Plus: Stage Hunk`, we have P + u + SH so group of 1+1+2
+- against `Plus: Stage Hunk`:  we have `P + u + SH`  grouped as 1, 1, 2
-- match against `push` single group of 4.
+- against `push`:  we have a  single group of 4.
-- The substring win for having the largest group
+- The substring wins for having the largest group

 For example with query `psh`:
-- match against `Plus: Stage Hunk`, we have PSH so group of 3
+- against `Plus: Stage Hunk`: we have `PSH` so a single group of 3
-- match against `push`, we have p+sh so group of 1+2
+- against `push`: we have `p + sh` so grouped as 1, 2
-- The acronym win for having the largest group.
+- The acronym wins for having the largest group.

 This way we can score both substring and acronym match using the structure of the match.
 We'll refine the definition of consecutive acronym later.